Witivio/vas-documentation/src/en/articles/settings/multilingual.md

 It is possible to activate a chatbot in multilingual by adding a new language.
 Witivio chatbots speak french, english, german and italian.

-::: tip Note !
+::: tip 💾
-💾 Do not forget to register in case you add a language.
+Do not forget to register in case you add a language.
 :::

 <div class="image_center">